Oxaliplatin with fluorouracil (5FU) and folinic acid chemotherapy (FOLFOX or OxMdG)

 Breathing and swallowing

 It’s important to tell your doctor or nurse if you have this side effect.
-They can give you the oxaliplatin over a longer time (4–6 hours) to reduce the chance of this happening.
+They may be able to give you medication and can give you the oxaliplatin over a longer time (four to six hours), to reduce the chance of this happening again.

 Changes in the way the heart works